What's Worth Knowing?

 A Global Survey on Problem Choice in Economics

-We are currently running a large survey among academic economists around the globe in summer 2020 and received about ten thousand responses.
+We ran a large survey among academic economists around the globe in summer 2020 and received about ten thousand responses.
 The study revolves around the choice of research topics in economics and addresses two main questions: On which topics should economists work?
-How do economists choose their research topics?
-By making the results public, we hope to stimulate and inform a discussion of research topics and practices in economics.
+Which styles of research (e.g. policy relevance versus intrinsic interest) should they endorse?
+The survey hopes to stimulate and inform a discussion of research topics and practices in economics.
 The results will be made public.

 The project is run by Professor Armin Falk and Peter Andre at the briq Institute on Behavior & Inequality and is supported by the Collaborative Research Center Transregio 224 of the University of Bonn.